We Analyzed the Future Direction of GoHealth Inc. (GOCO), Here is What We Found

 GOCO’s Market Performance

-GOCO stocks went up by 42.62% for the week, with a monthly jump of 9.93% and a quarterly performance of -59.73%, while its annual performance rate touched -92.10%.
-The volatility ratio for the week stands at 18.40% while the volatility levels for the past 30 days are set at 13.80% for GoHealth Inc..
-The simple moving average for the period of the last 20 days is 26.35% for GOCO stocks with a simple moving average of -71.18% for the last 200 days.
+GOCO stocks went down by -12.03% for the week, with a monthly drop of -1.31% and a quarterly performance of -30.69%, while its annual performance rate touched -92.88%.
+The volatility ratio for the week stands at 12.07% while the volatility levels for the past 30 days are set at 13.57% for GoHealth Inc..
+The simple moving average for the period of the last 20 days is 10.51% for GOCO stocks with a simple moving average of -73.84% for the last 200 days.

 Analysts’ Opinion of GOCO